 This course incorporates biology, chemistry, physics and physical geology and introduces students to key concepts, principles and theories within enviromental science.
 Investigations are used to understand and explain the behavior of nature is a variety of inquiry and design scenarios that incorporate scientific reasoning, analysis, communications skills and real-world applications.

 Food Science (ECC)

-This advanced course involves the study of motion and energy, with emphasis on kinetics, gravity, momentum, potential and kinetic energy, electricity, forces, sound waves, and modern physics.
+This advanced course is the fundamental study of laws and nature that involves the learning of motion and energy, with emphasis on kinetics, gravity, momentum, potential and kinetic energy, electricity, forces, sound waves, and modern physics.
 This course will prepare students for post-high school physics courses as well as an understanding of the world around them.

 This course provides students with a foundation in chemistry concepts and chemistry laboratory skills.
 Study deals with the materials of the universe and the changes these materials undergo.
 Topics include analysis of materials, nomenclature, bonding, stoichiometry, chemical equations, periodicity, atomic models, reduction and oxidation reactions, acids and bases, gas laws, intermolecular attractions, kinetics and equilibrium processes.